RedisTimeSeries/RedisTimeSeries/README.md

 You can also build RedisTimeSeries on your own machine.
 Major Linux distributions as well as macOS are supported.

 First step is to have Redis installed, of course.
-The following, for example, builds Redis on a clean Ubuntu docker image (`docker pull ubuntu`) or a clean Debian docker image ('docker pull debian:stable`):
+The following, for example, builds Redis on a clean Ubuntu docker image (`docker pull ubuntu`) or a clean Debian docker image (`docker pull debian:stable`):

 ```
 mkdir ~/Redis